-- the UN-FCCC (UN Framework Convention on Climate Change) and the Paris Agreement: origins and evolution of the global convention on climate change; the COPs and SBSTTAs; major features and differences of the Kyoto Protocol and the Paris Agreement (COP21); the conclusions of COP25 (Santiago-Madrid); the preparation of COP26 (Glasgow-Milan); major policy issues at stake; the Italian National Plan for Energy and Climate. - the UN-CBD (UN Convention on Biological Diversity) and the Aichi Targets: origins and evolution of the CBD; COPs and SBSTTAs; the prospects of the 2020 COP Beijing; how to measure biodiversity, how to define targets and indicators; scaling-up finance for biodiversity; major policy issues at stake. - the UN Agenda 2030 and its 17 SDGs (Sustainable Development Goals): from growth and development to sustainable development; the 1992 Rio Summit and the 2012 Rio+20 Summit; integrating environment in the global and national agendas; the Italian Strategy for Sustainable Development. - the concept and the attempts to measure Natural Capital and Ecosystems Services: the 4th Capital (the forgotten Capital); the Natural Capital Coalition; the World Bank Waves project (measuring Wealth Accounting and the Valuation of Ecosystem Services); the UK and Italy Natural Capital Committees and Reports; attempts to integrate Natural Capital and Ecosystems Services into public and private accounts and decision-making. - economic and market-based instruments for supporting environmental and sustainable development policy: regulatory vs. voluntary vs. economic instruments; economic instruments (taxes, tariffs, subsidies and creation of markets); ecological fiscal reform; economic vs environmental assessment instruments; global governance and economic instruments. - going Beyond GDP, the Club of Rome's Limits to Growth and the Rockstroem's Planetary Boundaries: nature, limits and strengths of GDP; attempts to replace and integrate GDP with other indicators; the Stiglitz-Sen-Fitoussi Commission on the measurement of Welfare and Progress; making convergence in Italy between indicators for SDGs, BES, BES in DEF, National Strategy for Sustainable Development. - the original American New Deal (1929 crisis) and the European Green New Deal; relations between green deal, green economy, green growth, circular economy and sustainable development.
-Green and Sustainable Finance: the international network of Financial Centres for Sustainability, the European Strategy, the taxonomy for sustainable investments, green bonds.
+- the UN-FCCC (UN Framework Convention on Climate Change) and the Paris Agreement: origins and evolution of the global convention on climate change; the COPs and SBSTTAs; major features and differences of the Kyoto Protocol and the Paris Agreement (COP21); the conclusions of COP26 (Glasgow-Milan); major policy issues at stake; Italian policies for Energy and Climate; - the UN-CBD (UN Convention on Biological Diversity) and the Aichi Targets: origins and evolution of the CBD; COPs and SBSTTAs; the prospects of the 2022 COP Kunming-China; how to measure biodiversity, how to define targets and indicators; scaling-up finance for biodiversity; major policy issues at stake; - the UN Agenda 2030 and its 17 SDGs (Sustainable Development Goals): from growth and development to sustainable development; the 1992 Rio Summit and the 2012 Rio+20 Summit; integrating environment in the global and national agendas; the Italian Strategy for Sustainable Development; - the concept and the attempts to measure Natural Capital and Ecosystems Services: the 4th Capital (the forgotten Capital); the Natural Capital Coalition; the World Bank Waves project (measuring Wealth Accounting and the Valuation of Ecosystem Services); the UK and Italy Natural Capital Committees and Reports; attempts to integrate Natural Capital and Ecosystems Services into public and private accounts and decision-making; - economic and market-based instruments for supporting environmental and sustainable development policy: regulatory vs. voluntary vs. economic instruments; economic instruments (taxes, tariffs, subsidies and creation of markets); ecological fiscal reform; economic vs. environmental assessment instruments; global governance and economic instruments; - going Beyond GDP, the Club of Rome's Limits to Growth and the Rockstroem's Planetary Boundaries: nature, limits and strengths of GDP; attempts to replace and integrate GDP with other indicators; the Stiglitz-Sen-Fitoussi Commission on the measurement of Welfare and Progress; making convergence in Italy between indicators for SDGs, BES, BES in DEF, National Strategy for Sustainable Development; - the original American New Deal (1929 crisis) and the European Green New Deal; relations between green deal, green economy, green growth, circular economy and sustainable